tmwProjects/Blog/content/posts/volatility.md

 Alissa Simpson:1003:aad3b435b51404eeaad3b435b51404ee:f4ff64c8baac57d22f22edc681055ba6:::
 ```

-The line "Alissa Simpson:1003:aad3b435b51404eeaad3b435b51404ee:f4ff64c8baac57d22f22edc681055ba6:::" contains information about the user account
+The line following line contains information about the user account
-about the user account "Alissa Simpson" on the system.
-The "1003" is the user ID that uniquely identifies the account.
+about the user account **Alissa Simpson** on the system.
+The **1003** is the **user ID** that uniquely identifies the account.
-The section "aad3b435b51404eeaad3b435b51404ee" represents the NTLMv2 hash, which is the encrypted password of the user.
+The section **aad3b435b51404eeaad3b435b51404ee** represents the NTLMv2 hash, which is the encrypted password of the user.
 user's encrypted password.
 It is worth noting that the LM hash (LAN Manager hash) is not used, as indicated by the empty
 field ":::".
 The LM hash is an outdated and less secure form of password representation, while the
 NTLMv2 hash is favoured in modern Windows systems to increase security.